2014 Memphis Tigers football team

 The 2014 Memphis Tigers football team represented the University of Memphis in the 2014 NCAA Division I FBS football season.
 The Tigers were coached by third-year head coach Justin Fuente and played their home games at the Liberty Bowl Memorial Stadium in Memphis, Tennessee.
 The Tigers competed as a member of the American Athletic Conference.
 Memphis began the year with low expectations since they finished at the bottom of the American Athletic Conference and posted a 3–9 (1–7 The American) record in 2013.
 However, the Tigers turned completely around.
 First, they finished in a three-way tie with Cincinnati and UCF for the conference title by posting a 10–3 (7–1 The American) record.
 It was their first conference championship (shared) since 1971 when Memphis was part of the Missouri Valley Conference.
 The 2014 10-win season equaled the total number of wins Memphis posted over the 2010–2013 seasons.
 Also, the 10-win season was the first time Memphis had posted double digit wins in a season since 1938.
 The Tigers also won their first bowl game since 2005 by beating BYU 55–48 in double OT in the inaugural Miami Beach Bowl.
-Memphis also finished #25 in the final AP Poll for the first time since 2004.
+Memphis also finished #25 in the final AP Poll for the first time ever.